 Look, we know you may not be an accountant and some of our Owners struggle with how to read our Statements.

 We’re here to help, so let’s dig in and review.

 There are 2 occasions when you will receive a statement.

-We also send out an annual year-end statement to all of our Owners.
-This shows you total income and expenses for the whole year and is typically the document you will give to your accountant come tax time.
+Annual: We also send out an annual year-end statement to all of our Owners.
+This shows your total income and expenses for the whole year and is typically the document you will give to your accountant come tax time.

 These documents will remain in your portal for you to go back and view as long as you are a Client of ours.
 If you need to go back and find a past statement, you can simply filter by time period.